luohao122/coding-challenges/frontend/vue3-token-swap/README.md

 - **Database:**
   Ensure that you have a `db.json` file in the project root.
 Refer to the provided `db.example.json` for the structure.
 The app expects json-server to be running (`npx json-server db.json`) before launching the Vue application.

-- **Syncing and Offline Mode:**
-  The app supports offline mode, where tasks are saved to localStorage.
-When online mode is enabled, it syncs with the json-server API.